Pensions and employees

 Generally you can make extra payments of your own into the employer’s scheme.
 These are often called additional voluntary contributions (AVCs) or freestanding additional voluntary payments (FSAVCs).
 There are limits on the level of payments that can be made with tax relief, but these do not impact upon people on low incomes.

 If you make contributions to an occupational scheme, your contributions are probably taken from your pay before your tax is worked out, so you get tax relief immediately, provided you are a taxpayer.
-For example, if you pay tax at the basic rate of 20% and authorise a monthly contribution of £50, the actual cost of the contribution to you will be only £40, and you save tax of £10 (£50 at 20%).
+For example, if you pay tax at the UK basic rate of 20% and authorise a monthly contribution of £50, the actual cost of the contribution to you will be only £40, and you save tax of £10 (£50 at 20%).
+However you will not get any tax relief on your £50 contribution if your earnings are less than the personal allowance, which is £12,500 in 2019/20, meaning your £50 contribution will cost you £50.

-Most employers now have to have an ‘auto-enrolment’ pension scheme.
-This means that they have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
+Under auto-enrolment employers have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
+Workers not automatically enrolled will also be able to opt in to a pension scheme, if they wish.

 Auto-enrolment works alongside a scheme called ‘NEST’ (National Employment Savings Trust).
 This is a UK-wide pension plan backed by the Government, which is intended to act as a top-up for the state pension.